Bazy07/Salary-Prediction-Model/README.md

 ## Tools and Library:
 * Jupyter Notebook
-* Pandas for Data MAnipulation
+* Pandas for Data Manipulation
 * Numpy for numerical operation
 * Sklearn for modelling
 * Matplotlib & Seaborn for Data Visualization